 An abundance of street art, restaurants, and historical landmarks lined the route - including new tributes to Kobe Bryant in Watts.

-"It’s always such a fun time for riders, walkers, runners, skaters, skateboarders, animals, aaaandddd people....
-Thank you for creating such an awesome way to bring the residents and businesses in communities together throughout Los Angeles!! 💛 In other words, you are awesome CicLAvia." - Nina E.
+"It’s always such a fun time for riders, walkers, runners, skaters, skateboarders, animals, and people....
+Thank you for creating such an awesome way to bring the residents and businesses in communities together throughout Los Angeles!!
+You are awesome CicLAvia." - Nina E.

 "I’ve gone to at least 6-7 CicLAvias and yesterday’s was one of the best.
-Thanks!" - Tom O.
+Thank you!" - Tom O.

 Romel Pascual, Executive Director of CicLAvia, opened the event by discussing some of the history of South LA - where Valerie Brisco-Hooks, a CicLAvia board member and Olympic gold medalist, grew up.

-“I like to say that CicLAvia is the most joyful Sunday in Los Angeles,” said Pascual, who added that 2020 will boast another full six joyful events.
-LA City Councilmember Curren D. Price, Jr., expressed enthusiasm at this inaugural route: “No cars on Central Avenue.
+“I like to say that CicLAvia is the most joyful Sunday in Los Angeles,” said Pascual.
+LA City Councilmember Curren D. Price, Jr., expressed his own enthusiasm at this route: “No cars on Central Avenue.
 What a concept!”

 Even more novel, a kids-led rock band from Miramonte Elementary School officially launched the event with covers of songs by Panic!
-At the Disco, and other groups.
+At the Disco.

-"Glad to see so many people enjoyed my neighborhood!! 💯😃 can't wait till the next one!" - Jesus O.
+"Glad to see so many people enjoyed my neighborhood!!
+I can't wait for the next one!" - Jesus O.

-"First time and I really enjoyed it... almost 20 years since I last rode a bike!! 💙🏁" - Mely
+"It was my first time and I really enjoyed it.
+It's been almost 20 years since I last rode a bike!" - Mel Y.

-At the four Hubs along the route, Angelenos learned printmaking from the International Print Museum in Carson, jumped in the Las Fotos Project photobooth, made art and crafts at the LACMA tent, perused free books from the Los Angeles Public Library’s bookmobile, played games (or took a breather) at any of the AARP Play Zones, and enjoyed music and a few dance squads in between.
+At the four Hubs along the route, Angelenos learned printmaking from the International Print Museum in Carson, posed in the Las Fotos Project photobooth, made art and crafts at the LACMA tent, perused free books from the Los Angeles Public Library’s bookmobile, played games (or took a breather) at the various AARP Play Zones, and enjoyed music and a few dance squads.

 People had an abundance of dining options - from food trucks at each of the Hubs to restaurants along the route.
 And the Metro Bike pop-up bike share stations were incredibly popular.